-The proposed code change would modify the following compliance documents.
+The proposed code change would modify the following compliance documents:

-For the prescriptive compliance approach, the proposed code change would add a table to an existing or create a new Worksheet (CR1R-PLB).
+- For the DHW prescriptive compliance approach, the proposed code change would add a table to an existing or create a new Worksheet (CR1R-PLB). - For prescriptive HVAC change, update the NRCC-MCH-E to remove gas space heating option for high-rise residential buildings.
+Minor updates may be needed in CF1R-NCB-01-E accordingly. - Add field verification of installed heat pump EER.
 Minor updates may be needed in CF1R-NCB-01-E accordingly.